ksaper/cloudshell_resource_inspector/readme.md

 Otherwise the `Total Reservations: X` will return with a series of entries for each reservation that the resource participates in.
 Entries will be displayed in ascending order by start time.
 In our example print out there are 4 entries.
 Initially the number of entries displayed is limited to the first 5.
-However there is an optional flag to display all Reservations Entries (`-f`).
+However there is an optional flag to display all Reservations Entries (`-x`).

 Each Reservation Block contains the following items:
 - Name: Name of the reservation, as displayed in CloudShell